amirh0ss3in/Gargantua/readme.md

 - I used ChatGPT for assisting in documenting, commenting, and standardizing the final codebase presented here, as well as for crafting cinematic effects.

 - There are several other optimizations possible, and I am well aware of them.
 However, I'm currently done with this project.
+That said, I'm open to any contributions if you'd like to take it further.